serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ![!Live Example](https://user-images.githubusercontent.com/1587005/36068493-de82620e-0e8b-11e8-887b-e1593cd3c8cc.gif)

-In production, you can deploy the client on Netlify or AWS S3.
+In production, you can also deploy the client on Netlify or AWS S3.
 Please follow the instructions [here](https://github.com/serverless/serverless-graphql#setup-for-production-deploy-resources-to-aws)

 **Note** I will go in more details about AppSync client in my next blog.

 ## Performance Analysis (X-Ray)

 ## Special Thanks!

+First of all, I would like to thank [Nik Graf](https://twitter.com/nikgraf), [Philipp Müns](https://twitter.com/pmmuens) and [Austen Collins](https://twitter.com/austencollins) for kickstarting open source initiatives to help people build GraphQL endpoints easily on Serverless palatforms.
+I have personally learned a lot during my work with you guys!

+I would also like to give a shout to our open source committers - [Jon](https://twitter.com/superpatell), [Léo Pradel](@leopradel), [Tim](https://github.com/timsuchanek), [Justin](https://github.com/JstnEdr),  [Dan Kreiger](https://github.com/serpentblade) and [others](https://github.com/serverless/serverless-graphql/graphs/contributors) who I have not personally worked with.

+Last but not the least, I would like to thank [Steven](https://twitter.com/kruken), Director of Data Engineering at Glassdoor for introducing me to GraphQL.

 ## Selling GraphQL in your Organization